 You must submit a declaration with your application.
 Your declaration must be a factual showing of the need for ex parte relief.
 Your declaration must also describe the notice given to the other party.
 Notice must include the date, time, manner, and name of the party informed and whether it is expected that anyone will appear and oppose.

 Opposing an Ex Parte Child Custody Order

-A party opposing an ex parte child custody order application to modify child support can orally oppose the relief without filing a written opposition.
-However, it is helpful to state in writing the reasons for opposing in the event the judge has time to consider them before hearing argument.
+A party opposing an ex parte child custody order application can do so orally without filing a written opposition.
+However, it is helpful to state in writing the reasons for opposing in the event the judge has time to consider the request before hearing arguments.
 Opposing papers may be filed directly with the clerk of the department on the morning of the hearing.

-Parties appearing at the ex parte child custody order hearing must serve the ex parte application and any written opposition on all other appearing parties at the first reasonable opportunity.
-In some circumstances, this may mean that the exchange should take place the night before the hearing.
+The parties appearing at the ex parte hearing must serve each other with documents at the first reasonable opportunity.
+In some circumstances, this may mean that the exchange could take place the night before the hearing.
 Most often, the application is not completed until after business hours the day before the hearing.
 Therefore, the first reasonable opportunity may not be until the morning of the hearing.
 The court will not conduct a hearing unless the parties have had the opportunity to read each other’s papers.